bjmorgan/bsym/paper.md

 # Summary

-`bsym` is a basic Python symmetry module.
-It consists of core classes that describe configuration vector spaces, their symmetry operations, and specific configurations of objects withing these spaces.
-The module also contains an interface for working with [`pymatgen`](http://pymatgen.org) `Structure` objects, to allow simple generation of disordered symmetry-inequivalent structures from a symmetric parent crystal structure.
+`bsym`[@bsym_version_1] is a Python module for performing basic symmetry operations on arbitrary configuration vector spaces.
+It consists of core classes that describe configuration vector spaces, their symmetry operations, and specific configurations of objects within these spaces.
+The module also contains functions for performing symmetry analyses on configurations of objects.
+Key functionality includes enumerating symmetry-inequivalent configurations arranged over a configuration vector space.

 The primary intended use-case for `bsym` is for generating molecular or crystalline structures with fractional site occupancy, for use in modelling by chemists and solid state physicists.
-The code contains an efficient implementation of the algorithm described by Grau-Crespo _et al._ [@Grau-CrespoEtAl_JPhysCondensMatter2007] for enumerating the symmetry-inequivalent configurations in a disordered atomic or crystalline structure, and an interface with [pymatgen](http://pymatgen.org) [@pymatgen] for direct symmetry analysis of pymatgen `Structure` objects.
+The code contains an efficient implementation of the algorithm described by Grau-Crespo _et al._ [@Grau-CrespoEtAl_JPhysCondensMatter2007] for enumerating the symmetry-inequivalent configurations in a disordered atomic structure.
+The code also includes an interface with [pymatgen](http://pymatgen.org) [@pymatgen] for performing direct symmetry analysis of crystal structures represented by pymatgen `Structure` objects.

 # Acknowledgements